 Castle Hill Farm, 40 Sugar Lane, Newtown, CT 06470, 203-426-5487

-Plasko's Farm has a small location off Daniels Farm Rd. in Trumbull, but they pack a lot of pumpkin-y punch into that plot.
+Plasko's has a small location off Daniels Farm Rd. in Trumbull, but they pack a lot of pumpkin-y punch into that plot.
 You'll find the (pre-picked) pumpkins you need, plus a corn maze, mums, farm animals, antique tractors, and arguably the BEST apple cider donuts in the county.

 Plasko's Farm, 670 Daniels Farm Rd., Trumbull, CT 06611, 203-268-2716